2 Alarm Fire Burns At San Jose Strip Mall

 SAN JOSE (CBS SF) — A two-alarm fire was burning at a strip mall in San Jose Thursday morning.

-The San Jose Fire Department reported at about 6:15 a.m. that crews had responded to the fire on the 1200 block of Story Road near the Interstate 280/680-U.S. 101 interchange.READ MORE: Former Raider, 49er Phillip Adams Kills 5 In South Carolina Mass Shooting Before Killing Self
+The San Jose Fire Department reported at about 6:15 a.m. that crews had responded to the fire on the 1200 block of Story Road near the Interstate 280/680-U.S. 101 interchange.READ MORE: Sheriff Launches Investigation Into Sexual Assault Allegations Against Windsor Mayor Dominic Foppoli

 2nd alarm commercial fire at Felipe/Story in a 5 unit strip mall.
 Heavy smoke and fire in the end unit.
 Crews arrived at scene and stopped extension into the other units.
 Fire now under control no injuries pic.twitter.com/BuQjUC0PPs

-— San Jose Fire Dept. (@SJFD) April 8, 2021READ MORE: Union City Police Seek Man Suspected Of Raping Child
+— San Jose Fire Dept. (@SJFD) April 8, 2021READ MORE: Bicyclist Killed In Crash With Vehicle In Martinez

 Story Road was closed between McLaughlin Ave and Felipe Ave. as crews battled the fire, which was declared under control at 6:50 a.m., the fire department said.

 There were no injuries reported.
-The cause of the fire has not yet been determined.MORE NEWS: Watch The Derek Chauvin Trial Live
+The cause of the fire has not yet been determined.MORE NEWS: Prince Philip, Husband Of Queen Elizabeth II, Dead At 99

 Story Road remained closed in the area as firefighters continued mop-up operations.